Brett Hundley: 2015 season

-Hundley was selected by the Packers in the fifth round (147th overall pick) of the 2015 NFL draft.
-On May 7, 2015, the Packers officially signed Hundley to a four-year deal.
-He became the third-string quarterback on the depth chart, behind Aaron Rodgers and Scott Tolzien.
-Hundley's success in the preseason and his off-the-field maturity eventually led to him being named the Packers' second-string quarterback after Tolzien's departure to the Indianapolis Colts in March 2016.
+Hundley was selected by the Green Bay Packers in the fifth round (147th overall) of the 2015 NFL draft, which was much later than expected.
+On May 7, 2015, the Packers officially signed him to a four-year rookie deal.
+Hundley was named the third-string quarterback on the depth chart behind veterans Aaron Rodgers and Scott Tolzien and saw no playing time as a rookie.